janekc/deltabot_plugins/plugins/simplebot_irc/README.rst

 IRC/DeltaChat Bridge
 ====================

-A IRC/DeltaChat bridge plugin for SimpleBot.
+An IRC/DeltaChat bridge plugin for SimpleBot.